OpenCQRS/OpenCQRS/README.md

 ## Main Features

 - Multiple aggregates per stream
-- Aggregate snapshot stored alongside events for fast reads, and write model strongly consistent _**(v7.1.3 will include the option to disable the automatic snapshot creation)**_
+- Option to save the aggregate snapshot automatically when domain events are stored for fast reads and to have the write model strongly consistent
-- In memory aggregate reconstruction up to a specific event sequence or date if provided _**(soon up to aggregate version)**_
+- In memory aggregate reconstruction up to a specific event sequence or date if provided
 - Events applied to the aggregate filtered by event type
 - Retrieval of all domain events applied to an aggregate
 - Querying stream events from or up to a specific event sequence or date/date range